As an Amazon Associate, I earn from qualifying purchases.

 Place a clean lid on the jar.
 Add a ring, and tighten to fingertip tight.

-When the dial gauge reaches 11 pounds of pressure, reduce the burner temp to medium, and start your timer.
-The pressure must stay at 11 or (a little bit) above for the duration of the cooking time.
+When the dial gauge reaches the appropriate PSI, reduce the burner temp to medium, and start your timer.
+The pressure must stay at the PSA or (a little bit) above for the duration of the cooking time.
 You’ll likely need to adjust the temp on the burner a few times depending on your stove.

 Place hot jars on a towel where they can sit undisturbed for 12 hours.